Sibasis857/File-Input/README.md

-# This is amazon clone project
+# This is Amazon clone project .